elenderg/PAL-1000/instruções de compilação.md

 `Abort with "I don't know how to '" then the moniker then "'." and the locus.`

-`198.
-We need this guy for help with expressions involving "then":`
+198. We need this guy for help with expressions involving "then":

-`To convert a term for concatenation given a rider: `\ used for right-side THEN operand ` `If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`To convert a term for concatenation given a rider: \ used for right-side THEN operand ` `If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
 `If the term's type can be reduced to "string", exit.` `Add an intermediate given "string" and the rider's token's first.`